-Plants create phytochemicals.
-Alkaloids are a category can be used as anesthetics or stimulants, and to fight cancer, arrhythmia, asthma, and malaria.
+Plants naturally create phytochemicals.
+Alkaloids are a category that can be used as either anesthetics or stimulants, and to fight cancer, arrhythmia, asthma, and malaria.
 Polyphenols have phytoestrogens and tannins.
 Glycosides are used in medications.
-Terpenes can be used in resins, steroids, and in the essential oils that are used in food, coloring, and fragrances.2 There are many resources that list various plant-based compounds and their benefits.3 Common current herbs are Gingko (for Alzheimer’s and memory), St. John’s Wort (for depression), Valerian (for sleep), and Echinacea (for immunity).4
+Terpenes can be used in resins, steroids, and in the essential oils that are used in food, coloring, and fragrances.2 There are many online and offline resources which may be perused by both patients and medical practitioners, and these resources list various plant-based compounds and their benefits.3 Common current herbs are Gingko (for Alzheimer’s and memory), St. John’s Wort (for depression), Valerian (for sleep), and Echinacea (for immunity).4

 Herbs can be used in a variety of manners, including in the form of liquid, tisanes (herbal teas), tinctures (alcoholic extracts), inhalation (aromatherapy), or in other forms of supplementation.
 Today, herbal medicines can be just as effective as conventional medications.
 These herbs are used both in a professional medical setting and by patients at home, which is a testament to how potentially safe and easy they are to use.
 However, patients who choose to use herbs at home should seek some education in their use.
 Education standards for herbalists vary, and “standardization of purity and dosage is not mandated” in this country; therefore, before taking any medications, one should examine potential side-effects and consult with a professional.
 The FDA regulates herbal remedies as “dietary supplements”.5